aivic/datascience/notes/machine learning objectives.md

-* Describing the limitations of neural networks built with scikit-learn compared to more specialized frameworks
 * Building a neural network to solve a classification problem
 * Building a neural network to solve a regression problem
 * Describing methods to help neural networks from overfitting data that are employed by Scikit-Learn